Dholydai/writerz-with-an-attitude/README.md

 keyboard stickers as needed.

 Finding a 6U spacebar is difficult.
 My source makes spacebars with the stem 1\2U offset.
 I have designed alternate case top sections to accommodate that spacebar.
-My PCBs have a dual position spacebar switch footprint to accommodate either centered or offset.colla
+My PCBs have a dual position switch footprint to accommodate either centered or offset spacebar.

+YUZU...
 In May 2025 I found a die-sub keycap manufacturer that makes one-off custom sets.
 The Prusa orange Maxmius above is populated by one of the many austere sets I have created.
 I have designed and purchased nine keycaps sets from YUZU, including Spanish(Spain), Portuguese(Brazil), and BÉPO(France).

 YUZU custom keycaps will make any die-sub keycap set that your heart desires.
 Common sizes still have to be sustituted.
 Being able to choose keycap sizes, colors, and legends is game changing.
-I have designed and bought five sets in two months.
-Good quality product.
+Love the new Penguin Slide Belly (PBS) profile keycaps.
+Great price and quality.

 3D printer problems:

-The Maximus case would not sit flat on a desktop.
-After over a month of struggle to solve the problem, I reluctantly concluded that:
+The first Maximus case would not sit flat on a desktop.
+After a month of struggle to solve the problem, I reluctantly concluded that:

-1. My Voron Trident cannot print case top sections with enough quality.
+1. My Voron Trident 350 cannot print case top sections with enough quality.
 The X-axis to Y-axis geometry is not consistently 90 degrees.
-2. This problem is not Voran Designs' shortcoming, it is intrinsic to all Core-XY printers; well-built 'bed slingers' do not have this fault.
+2. This problem is not Voron Designs' shortcoming, it is intrinsic to all Core-XY printers; well-built 'bed slingers' do not have this fault.

-3. My Prusa MK3.5 has a new companion... a Prusa MK4S.
+My Prusa MK3.5 has a new companion... a Prusa MK4S.
 The new printer makes parts that match-up perfectly with the MK 3.5 parts.
-4. Print times for a case bottom section changed dramatically: from 3hs 15 mins to 1 hr 45 mins.
+Print times for a case bottom section changed dramatically: from 3hs 15 mins to 1 hr 45 mins.
 I am now a committed Prusa fanatic.

 Link to my repo of custom KiCad libraries: [MX Switch Custom](https://github.com/Dholydai/mx-switch-custom)